omuraydin24/Omuraydin24/README.md

 ### Hi there, I'm Ömür 👋

-- 🌱 I’m currently learning React
+- 🌱 I’m a React Native Developer
-- 👀 I'm looking for a Front-end position.
 - ⚡ I love to play drums and swim.